sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

      {{< /language-toggle >}}

-4. Restart the sensu-backend service so these settings can take effect.
+4. Restart the sensu-backend service so these settings can take effect:

      {{< language-toggle >}}